Skip to main content

 5. Close with a practical next step

-End with a useful next step, not a stiff closing line.
-A housekeeper letter feels stronger when the final sentence points to standards, schedule, occupancy rhythm, or the kind of support the employer needs right away.
+End with a specific next step instead of a generic closing.
+A housekeeper cover letter feels stronger when your final sentence mentions standards, schedules, occupancy rhythm, or the kind of support the employer needs immediately.

 See Open the closing example